Calebdgodson/Washington-DC-Crime-Analysis/README.md

 - Crime Rate by Police District – Total crimes per district to assess law enforcement efficiency.

+## Data Source
+The dataset for the analysis was provided by OnyxData and it can be assessed ...

+## Tool and Methodology
+The tool used for the analysis is Power BI.

+I carried out the following procedures in process of cleaning and transforming the raw dataset;
+- Removed duplicates
+- Converted all columns to their right accurate data types
+- Handling of missing values by deleting rows where the date of the crime committed was null and filled the null values of the districts with the District whihc has the highest frquency of crime.

 ## Analysis
 The analysis consists of three dashboards;